Michael Cimino: Other projects

 At some point between the releases Thunderbolt and Lightfoot and The Deer Hunter, Cimino attempted to write an adaptation of Fyodor Dostoevsky's Crime and Punishment.

 In the month before he gave the pitch for The Deer Hunter, Cimino was briefly attached to helm James A. Michener's adventure novel Caravans, set in contemporary Afghanistan.
 The film had spent roughly a decade in development before it was released.

 In 1976, Cimino met Oliver Stone who offered him the chance to direct his script adaptation of Midnight Express (before the book had even been published), which he loved.
 Cimino declined however, as he was already doing extensive pre-production work for The Deer Hunter, but the two remained in touch and would collaborate on several other projects.
 A few years later, he met Stone again, who was optioning his screenplay for Born on the Fourth of July.
 Al Pacino was attached to star as Ron Kovic.
 At that time, Cimino was eager to make another film about Vietnam and the stories of returning veterans, even going as far as to offer to work for free.
 However, the producer, Martin Bregman, declined.
 The film was later resurrected in 1989, and directed by Stone himself.

 It was rumored that Cimino had been in early discussions with producer Robert Stigwood to direct the adaptation of the musical Evita at EMI, after he had finished The Deer Hunter.
 However, following the disastrous reception of Heaven's Gate in New York and Hollywood, a spokesman with Stigwood claimed that Cimino had never been involved with Evita at any capacity and that they "planned to seek a retraction from Time magazine," which had listed him as the film's director.

 Producer Dino De Laurentiis purchased the film rights to the horror novel The Dead Zone after Stanley Donen left the project as director, at Lorimar.
-De Laurentiis approached Cimino to direct, and was very briefly attached but was championed by author Stephen King to be replaced after disagreements over the rewriting of the script when King attempted to adapt it himself.
+De Laurentiis approached Cimino to direct, and was very briefly attached but author Stephen King pushed for him to be replaced after disagreements over the rewriting of the script when King attempted to adapt it himself.